 The climb was full of rocks and natural steps giving your legs quite a work out!

+We are halfway up now.
+The Petite Piton, slightly smaller than the Gros Piton we are hiking, is off in the distance.
 Here is a better picture of the Petite Piton.
 Our resort would be positioned to the right in the mountians above that bay.

 We made it!
 We felt on top of the island.
 There was a nice breeze on the peak.
 We ate our peanut butter sandwiches.
 (Kevin and I had our driver stop at the super market on the way from the airport to Ladera for some food/beverages for the trip.
 Smart move!
 Saved money in the long run because we didn't order out every single thing!)
 We also enjoyed the mangos but joked that we needed floss up there because it was all stuck in our teeth. :)